MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/purpose-of-validation-and-traceability.md

 "*Confirmation by examination and provision of objective evidence that the particular requirements for a specific intended use can be consistently fulfilled* ([FDA](https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/cfrsearch.cfm?fr=820.3)).

-"*Establishment of documentary evidence that provides a high degree of assurance that a planned process will be uniformly in accordance with the expected specified results.*" ([WHO](https://www.who.int/teams/health-product-and-policy-standards/standards-and-specifications/norms-and-standards-for-pharmaceuticals/guidelines/production) guidance on the requirements of good manufacturing practices (GMP)).
+"*Establishment of documentary evidence that provides a high degree of assurance that a planned process will be uniformly in accordance with the expected specified results.*" ([The World Health Organization (WHO)](https://www.who.int/teams/health-product-and-policy-standards/standards-and-specifications/norms-and-standards-for-pharmaceuticals/guidelines/production) guidance on the requirements of good manufacturing practices (GMP)).

 These definitions have the following elements in common, in accordance with expected results: